outscale/osc-tui/README.md

 ## Arch Linux
 ```
-yay -Sy osc-tui-git # you can replace yay by any AUR helper
+yay -Sy osc-tui-git # you can replace yay by any AUR helper, like paru
 ```

 # Contributing